 The Authority continued its critical initiatives to comply with the Consent Order and Agreement, and other requirements mandated by the Pennsylvania Department of Environmental Protection (PADEP) and the Pennsylvania Public Utilities Commission (PUC).
-These initiatives include: (1) a water treatment program to mitigate lead corrosion so as to comply with current water quality standards, (2) a lead service line replacement program, and (3) a lead service line identification program to be completed by 2020 for residential service line connections and a 2022 update to include all service line connections.
+These initiatives include: (1) a water treatment program to mitigate lead corrosion so as to comply with current water quality standards, (2) a lead service line replacement (LSLR) program, and (3) a lead service line identification program to be completed by 2020 for residential service line connections and a 2022 update to include all service line connections.
 These requirements are stipulated in the PADEP Consent Order and Agreement with the Authority dated November 2017.

 Water Treatment: Chemical treatment testing of orthophosphate application to the Authority's finished water demonstrated rapid mitigation of lead and copper corrosion to levels well below any current federal drinking water standard.
-The Authority fully implemented the introduction of orthophosphate to the drinking water system in April 2019, and since then has had two consecutive 6-month rounds of lead monitoring results below Federal action level of 15.0 parts per billion (ppb), along with a recently completed third round of lead monitoring.
+The Authority fully implemented the introduction of orthophosphate to the drinking water system in April 2019, and since then has had two consecutive 6-month rounds of lead monitoring results below Federal action level of 15.0 parts per billion (ppb), along with three additional rounds of lead monitoring also below 15.0 ppb.
 [Action levels are the EPA's established standard for water system compliance with the Federal Lead and Copper Rule.]
-The results were 10.0 ppb in the monitoring that ended in December 2019, 5.1 ppb for the monitoring that ended in June 2020, and 7.1 ppb for the round that ended in December 2021.
-These levels put the Authority's lead program in compliance with the Lead and Copper Rule for the first time since 2016.
-The second round of results below the action level removed the mandated requirement to replace lead service lines.
+The results were as follows: